gdubya/goreplay/docs/Capturing-and-replaying-traffic.md

 # Run on servers where you want to catch traffic.
 You can run it on every `web` machine.
 sudo gor --input-raw :80 --output-http http://staging.com
 ```
 It will record and replay traffic from the same machine.
-However, it is possible to use [[Aggregator-forwarder setup]], when Gor on your web machines forward traffic to Gor aggregator instance running on the separate server.
+However, it is possible to use Aggregator-forwarder setup in a [[Distributed configuration]], in which Gor will capture traffic on your web machines and forward the requests to a Gor aggregator running on a separate server.

 > You may notice that it require `sudo`: to analyze network Gor need permissions which available only to root users.
 However, it is possible to configure Gor [beign run for non-root users](Running as a non-root user).